Bartapapa/legend/docs/pages/base-rules.md

 Weapons are separated into different categories.

 *  <b>Light melee.</b> (Daggers, knives, clubs) These take up one hand, and deal 1d6 damage.
 They can be <b>dual-wielded</b>.
 They are always considered <i>light</i> items.
-*  <b>Medium melee.</b> (Swords, axes, maces) These take up one hand, and deal 1d8 damage, or 1d10 damage when wielded in two hands.
+*  <b>Medium melee.</b> (Swords, axes, maces) These take up one hand, and deal 1d8 damage.
-*  <b>Heavy melee.</b> (Battleaxes, halberds) These take up two hands, and deal 1d12 damage.
+*  <b>Heavy melee.</b> (Battleaxes, halberds) These take up two hands, and deal 1d10 damage.
 They are always considered <i>heavy</i> items.
-*  <b>Light ranged.</b> (Blowguns, slings) These take up one hand, and deal 1d6 damage.
+*  <b>Light ranged.</b> (Blowguns, slings, revolvers) These take up one hand, and deal 1d6 damage.
 An inventory slot is also taken up by <i>Ammunition</i>.
 They are always considered <i>ranged</i> items.
+*  <b>Medium ranged.</b> (Bows) These take up two hands, and deal 1d8 damage.
+An inventory slot is also taken by <i>Ammunition</i>.
+They are always considered <i>ranged</i> items.
-*  <b>Heavy ranged.</b> (Longbows, crossbows, rifles) These take up two hands, and deal 1d12 damage.
+*  <b>Heavy ranged.</b> (Longbows, crossbows, rifles) These take up two hands, and deal 1d10 damage.
 An inventory slot is also taken up by <i>Ammunition</i>.
 They are always considered <i>heavy</i> and <i>ranged</i> items.

 If you are <b>dual-wielding</b>, you roll 2d6 and take the best result when you attack.

+Damage can be <b>Enhanced</b> or <b>Impaired</b> in certain conditions.
+If it is enhanced, you deal 1d12 damage.
+If it is impaired, you deal 1d4 damage.
 </details>

 <details markdown="1">
 <summary><b>Bags</b></summary>
 A <b>Bag</b> is a special kind of item.
-It doesn't take up space in your Inventory, and actually grants you 4 Inventory slots.
+It doesn't take up space in your Inventory, and actually grants you 5 Inventory slots.
 They count as normal inventory slots, however they cannot contain any Conditions.
 You can't wear Armor if you have a Bag.
 In order to take out an item that's in your bag, you're going to need to spend a round rummaging in there.
 </details>

 <details markdown="1">